kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 ### Average track width vs. model year

 Static stability is increasing over time but centre of gravity height remains stationary.
-This implies that vehicles are increasing in track width.
+This implies that over time, vehicles have been increasing in track width.
 We can confirm this insight by looking for trends in average track width over time.

 <div style="margin-bottom: 1em">
 {% include 2022/07/12/track-width-vs-my-min.html %}